blynkkk/docs/tutorials/using-virtual-pins-to-control-physical-devices.md

 but personally I don’t like this approach as it makes it much more difficult to use your code on different types of devices if you ever need to.

-**Some NodeMCU physical pins need to be a avoided** - Some of the pins on the NodeMCU aren’t really suitable for connecting some types of devices to.
+**Some NodeMCU physical pins need to be avoided** - Some of the pins on the NodeMCU aren’t really suitable for connecting some types of devices to.
 In particular, if GPIO0 \(the pin labelled D3\) is pulled LOW at startup then the device won’t execute the sketch and instead it will enter programming mode, waiting for a new sketch to be uploaded.
 There’s more info in this topic: [ESP8266 GPIO pins info, restrictions and features](https://community.blynk.cc/t/esp8266-gpio-pins-info-restrictions-and-features/22872) [FAQ](https://community.blynk.cc/c/faq/8)

 **You said “if you want a single app button to switch multiple relays on or off at the same time then that’s simple with virtual pins” but how do we do that?** - It really is very simple.
 Lets say that you have four relays that are all controlled by four different button widgets attached to virtual pins \(V1 to V4\).
 These allow independent control of each of the relays, but you then want another button widget, which we’ll attach to virtual pin 5, that can turn all of the relays on or off with just one click.
 When this button turns on/off all of the relays it also needs to update the 4 button widgets \(attached to V1 to V4\), so that they are also all on or off.